JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/run/ideal_cases/3D_ideal_surface/3D_ideal_surface.rst

      &NAM_GRIDH_PRE XDELTAX = 2000.,
                     XDELTAY = 2000.,
                     XHMAX   = 100.,
-                    XAX     = 8000.,
+                    XAX     = 10000.,
+                    XAY     = 10000.,
+                    NIZS    = 25,
-                    NIZS    = 100 /
+                    NJZS    = 25 /

   .. note::

-     It is better to set XDELTAX and XDELTAY to a value that is consistent with the relevant resolution of the your case study.
-XHMAX, XAX and NIZS correspond to characteristic of the bell-shape hill you've chose in :ref:`NAM_CONF_PRE <nam_conf_pre>` namelist.
+     * It is better to set XDELTAX and XDELTAY to a value that is consistent with the relevant resolution of the your case study.

+     * XHMAX, XAX, XAY and NIZS, NJZS correspond to characteristic of the bell-shape hill you've chose in :ref:`NAM_CONF_PRE <nam_conf_pre>` namelist.

 * The vertical grid discretisation in :ref:`NAM_VER_GRID <nam_ver_grid>` namelist: